herrkraatz/react-native-styling/README.md

 # React Native Styling

 This tutorial shall mostly take away the fear of styling a React Native App.
-React Native will translate the JavaScript camelCase style properties of your components into platform specific native styles/layouts (iOS and Android).
+React Native just translates the JavaScript camelCase style properties of your components into platform specific native styles/layouts (iOS and Android).

 Thoughts:

 - You will mostly use Flexbox (`flex`) to do the layout
-- Use `Platform` Component to do platform specific Styling
+- Use `Platform` Component to do Platform specific Styling
 - Use `Dimensions` Component to do Responsive Styling
 - Also think of using/buying an Out-of-the-Box Template like React Native Sketch Elements: https://react-native.shop/elements